tseccull/tseccull/README.md

 # Hello there! 👋

-I'm a planetary astronomer who writes software to aid acquisition, refinement, and analysis of astronomical research data observed at large professional observatories.
+I'm a planetary astronomer who writes software to aid acquisition, refinement, and analysis of astronomical research data observed at large observatories.

 🔭 Check out my projects below!